Cheapest long haul destinations

 The cost is kept right down because the tour operator – The Gambia Experience – operates its own direct charter flights, year round from Gatwick and during the winter months from Birmingham and Manchester.
 Flight-only prices start at just £299 return, but the packages make more sense.
 See more information and the latest special offers.

 Long-haul charter flights are becoming harder to find.
-Thomson, for example, used to operate charters to Thailand and the Caribbean, but tour operators are increasingly using scheduled services.
+Tui, for example, used to operate charters to Thailand and the Caribbean, but tour operators are increasingly using scheduled services.
 Government duty on long-haul flights has also made it harder for operators to offer genuinely low fares.
 However, there are still bargains to be had…

 Cheapest long haul flights